DAB-Co/jam-mqtt/README.md

   - a new device has connected, logout from this device

 #### authorizePublish
+This is the only handler that will not have the messageId field as null since errors thrown are caused by that specific message.
+However, if the message has a qos of 0, the message will not have an id and simply an error will be thrown not associated with any message.

 - topic
   - not enough topic levels
   - wildcards are not allowed in topic